Symmetry-based nonlinear fluctuating hydrodynamics in one dimension: Acknowledgments

 \section{Acknowledgments}

+We are deeply grateful to Herbert Spohn for his insightful and valuable comments.
 YM is supported by JSPS KAKENHI Grant No. JP25K07148 and the Ogawa science and technology foundation.
 HN is supported by JSPS KAKENHI Grant No. JP22K13978.
 KS is supported by JSPS KAKENHI Grant No. JP23K25796.
 The numerical computation in this study has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.

 {\it Data availability.} - All data and codes that support the findings of this study are available on GitLab~\cite{DR} for public access.